salviaivaisai/PC/README.md

-# projects

 Silvia Marogel

 This is my repo with some of my work from Uni.
+I created a protocol which simmulates simple commands for an ATM.